drewmullen/packer-plugin-harvester/.web-docs/components/builder/builder/README.md

 **Required**

-- `mock` (string) - The name of the mock to use for the Scaffolding API.
+- `mock` (string) - The name of the mock to use for the Harvester API.

 <!--